harwoeck/wiki-sdk/source/index.html.md

 ## Health

 Each player start's with a default of `100` health-points (`HP`).
 Every time someone hits you the damage will be subtracted of your current `HP`.
 The moment you reach a value below `1 HP` you die and your deaths counter will be increased once.
+After death you will respawn.

 ## Location